selinah66/reddit-raredis-narratives/README.md

 This project uses publicly available Reddit posts collected without authentication or login.
 Usernames and identifying metadata are not stored.
 Data are analyzed in aggregate and are not redistributed.

-In accordance with ethical research practices, raw post text is excluded from this public repository.